• Skip to main content

 Watashi no namae wa: “my name is” in Japanese

-• watashi no namae wa – 私の名前は (わたしのなまえは) : a Japanese expression for “my name is”.
+• watashi no namae wa – 私の名前は (わたしのなまえは) : a Japanese phrase for “my name is”.

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.
-In the expression, it is used together with the case particle, “no”.
-The formed phrase, “watashi no“, is the possessive case which means ‘my’ in Japanese.
+In the phrase, this is used together with the case particle, “no”, to make the possessive case, “watashi no“, which means ‘my’ in Japanese.

 Example #2: how to ask someone’s name and how to answer the question